WHY HIRE A PRIVATE INVESTIGATOR?

-Hiring an independent investigator is typically more cost effective than hiring a large firm.
-An independent investigator can usually provide a faster and more personal service as well.
-An investigator at a large firm often delegates pieces of an investigation out to other investigators, sometimes even an entire case.
+An independent investigator has complete control over your case from start to finish, so your experience is probably a bit more cohesive and personal than working with an investigator at a large firm.
+Sometimes when a large firm is used, pieces of your investigation can be assigned to more than one investigator.
+But if a larger team of investigators is necessary for your investigation, a large firm is probably a better choice than a one-person show.
 A large firm does likely provide a much broader array of services, but if the client knows what they need, they can find an independent investigator who specializes in that area.
 If your need is strictly local (i.e.-surveillance), finding an independent investigator in your town or city can be beneficial because he or she likely knows the area better than if you hire someone from a large out-of-town firm.

-WHAT IS INCLUDED IN THE FREE CONSULTATION AT NEW HOPE INVESTIGATIONS?
+WHAT IS INCLUDED IN THE NO-COMMITMENT CONSULTATION AT NEW HOPE INVESTIGATIONS?

 HOW DOES THE RETAINER FEE WORK AT NEW HOPE INVESTIGATIONS?

 New Hope Investigations requires a retainer fee at the start of every case.
 This fee acts as a cash pool from which the investigator works.
 If/when the retainer runs out, the case is reassessed between investigator and client to determine course of action.
 If the investigation commences before the retainer amount is used up, the remaining money will be refunded to the client.

 HOW WILL I BE BILLED THROUGH NEW HOPE INVESTIGATIONS?